dangeles/dangeles.github.io/_posts/2019-11-24-OnKindness.md

 the hardest and the most inspiring I have lived through.
-Inspiring, because as news of my situation have spread, I have realized how wrong I was to believe my life was ended.
-In the moments when I thought everything was in free-fall, I felt myself being lifted by a thousand helpings hands.
+Inspiring, because as news of my situation have spread, I have realized how wrong I was to believe my life had ended.
+In the moments when I thought everything was in free-fall, I felt myself being lifted by a thousand helping hands.
 I have discovered I have far more friends than I had any right to expect.